PracticeCraft/spirit/CONTRIBUTING.md

 exercises repo and then pointing to your fork during exercise development, then submitting PR's to the main repo when the exercises are ready.

+If you wish to add exercises, **please check for an open issue** related to the docs section you are working on before you start.
+If you don't see one, feel free to open an issue with the docs section name and comment that you are working on it.
+If you find an open issue, please check it and make sure it's not being worked on, OR reach out to the person working on it and offer to help ;) Issues for exercises for both new contributions and fixes / updates should be in the [exercises repo](https://github.com/PracticeCraft/spirit-exercises)

 Inside each directory should be 2 files.

 - An exercises file with the name `exercises.ex`